System Engineer

 • Example: int y = 10; function(y); //call by value does not modify y

-Q58.
-Which language do you use in programming?
+Q. Which programming language do you use?

 Ans.